MicrosoftDocs/power-platform/power-platform/power-fx/reference/signals.md

 | **Connection.Metered**   | Returns a Boolean **true** or **false** value that indicates whether the connection is metered.            |
 | **Connection.Sync**   | Returns an enum named **ConnectionSync** which holds the current syncronization state for an app that is enabled for offline.

-Below are the enums values returned by Connection.Sync.
+Below are the enums values available for Connection.Sync.

 | Enum value                 | Description                                                                                                |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------- |